If you could cook dinner for any author, dead or alive, who would it be? What would you make?

 What do you owe the real people upon whom you base your characters?

 It depends on the person.
 Most of my characters are not based on anyone.
 My grandma in the book is my real grandma, and she’s the reason I became a writer.
-But I owe her everything not because of that, but because of how she loved me.
+And my beloved in the book is my real beloved, my husband.
+But I owe them everything not because of that, but because of how they have loved me.

 How many unpublished and half-finished books do you have?

-One complete early readers chapter book, about two little kids in India; ¾ of a literary fantasy novel; ½ a poetry collection of Earthly delights; and one secret idea.
+One complete early readers chapter book, about two little kids in India; ¾ of a literary fantasy novel; ½ a new poetry collection; and one secret idea.

 What does literary success look like to you?